 - Make Ahead & Freezing Instructions: The pie dough can be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 The filling can also be made ahead of time, covered, and stored in the refrigerator for up to 2 days.
 To freeze, cool baked mini pumpkin pies completely, then layer between sheets of parchment paper in a large freezer-friendly container.
 Freeze for up to 3 months.
 Thaw at room temperature.

-- If using a 12-count standard muffin pan: Cut the pie dough into 3 or 3.5 inch circles.
+- If using a 12-count standard muffin pan: Cut the pie dough into 3.5 inch circles.
 Other assembly instructions are the same.
 Bake for about 30 minutes or until the centers are set and edges are lightly browned.
 Yields about 16.

 - Pie Crust: Both linked pie crust recipes make 2 crusts.
 You need 2 crusts for this recipe.
 You can use store-bought pie crust if desired.
 Make sure it is thawed.